sunba91-su/snapCleaner/README.md

 # snapCleaner
-a shell script that clean expire packages in linux all thing tath you shuld do is to git clone this repo and add 751 chmod to the shellscript then run it whit the root user thats it :)
+A shell script that clean expire packages in linux all thing tath you shuld do is to git clone this repo and add 751 chmod to the shellscript then run it whit the root user thats it :)